19th Guards Rifle Division: Soviet invasion of Manchuria

 The division remained in Samland until late April, when it was removed, with its Army, to the Reserve of the Supreme High Command.
 By July 1 it was in Transbaikal Front, and remained there in early August when the Soviet offensive against the Japanese forces in Manchuria began.
 In the preparation for the invasion, 39th Army was in the easternmost tip of Mongolia, and was to help lead the Front as the western pincer of a strategic encirclement of the Kwantung Army.
 The Army had the 61st Tank Division as part of its forward detachment.
 The offensive was launched on the morning of August 9.

 The attack began without artillery or air preparation, and no initial resistance was encountered on 39th Army's front.
 5th Guards Rifle Corps advanced behind the 206th Tank Brigade south of the Halung-Arshaan and Wuchakou Fortified Regions, defended by two regiments of the Japanese 107th Infantry Division.
 The forward detachments gained 60 km on this first day, but the rifle divisions were falling behind, so they formed new mobile detachments based on the supporting self-propelled artillery battalions.
 By this time 39th Army was advancing through the rugged Greater Khingan to cut the rail line at Solun and isolate the fortified regions.
 It was not until August 12 that 5th Guards Corps met any notable opposition when it ran into elements of the 107th Infantry attempting to withdraw by rail.
 These were dispersed and the road to Solun was reopened.
 That town was taken the next day.
 On August 14 the 19th Guards advanced along the railroad west of Solun against Japanese units retreating from Wuchakou which were also being pressured by 124th Rifle Division moving eastwards.
 The division remained in this area, guarding communications, until organized resistance ceased after August 18.
 In September the division was awarded its second battle honor, "Khingan".

+Members of the division committed the notorious Gegenmiao massacre during the Manchuria Operation, torturing and killing thousands of Japanese civilians in August 1945.